-Sarah Morton recalled her own experience with courtship in her Mennonite Brethren community in New Hamburg, Ont., a rural township near Kitchener.
+Sarah Morton recalled her own experience with courtship in her Mennonite Brethren household in New Hamburg, Ont., a rural township near Kitchener.
 When she was 12, Morton’s parents invited a 24-year-old man and his family over for Sunday dinner while she demonstrated her homemaking skills: baking a cake and washing dishes.

 “I just remember being aggressively auctioned off,” she said.